2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Discussion and Conclusion

+If the gauge field $A$ is compact then it can form vortices, which are the magnetic defects of the theory.
+The role of these magnetic defects can be exposed by performing a duality transformation on the path integral~\cite{quevedoPhasesAntisymmetricTensor1997,peskinMandelstamtHooftDuality1978,seibergDualityWeb2+12016}.\footnote{ Such Abelian dualities are closely related to the Kramers-Wannier duality of the 2D Ising model~\cite{druhlAlgebraicFormulationDuality1982,savitDualityFieldTheory1980,savitDualityTransformationsGeneral1982}. } We work in the Lagrangian formulation of $\pe$-form U(1) gauge theory in Euclidean time signature with action

-where $M$ is spacetime, with partition function (imaginary time path integral) $Z = \int \mathcal{D}\theta \exp(-S[\theta])$.
-We can add a background compact $(\pe+1)$-form gauge field $A$ by replacing $\diff \theta \to \diff \theta - A$.
-In order to preserve the physics of the original model we demand that $A$ be pure gauge, i.e. it must satisfy $\diff A = 0$.
-This is achieved by inserting a delta function in the partition function, which can be represented by adding an auxiliary compact $(\pe+2)$-form field $\phi$ governed by the action
+where $M$ is all of spacetime, with partition function (imaginary time path integral) $Z = \int \mathcal{D}\theta \exp(-S[A])$.
+We can couple this to a background gauge field $a$ for the electric symmetry by replacing $\diff A \to \diff A - a$.
+In order to preserve the physics of the original model, we demand that $a$ be pure gauge, i.e., it must satisfy $\diff a = 0$.
+This is achieved by inserting a delta function in the partition function, which can be represented by adding an auxiliary compact $\pmag$-form field $\tilde{A}$ ($\pmag=D-(\pe+2)$) governed by the action

-which is gauge invariant under $\theta \to \theta + \vartheta$ and $A \to A + \diff \vartheta$.
-Integrating over $\phi$ enforces the delta constraint $\diff A = 0$, such that $A$ can be removed by a gauge transformation to re-obtain \cref{eq:sm_action_dual_original}, thus these two theories are equivalent.
+which is gauge invariant under $A \to A + \Lambda$ and $a \to a + \diff \Lambda$.
+Integrating over $\tilde{A}$ enforces the delta constraint $\diff a = 0$, such that $a$ can be removed by a gauge transformation to re-obtain \cref{eq:sm_action_dual_original}, thus these two theories are equivalent.